-Imagine being at the doctor’s office and the doctor said: “I have no idea what’s wrong with you, give me just a second to go and check some of my textbooks.”
+Imagine being at the doctor’s office and the doctor says: “I have no idea what’s wrong with you, give me just a second to go and check some of my textbooks.”

 The same logic applies when dealing with a customer: they want the person helping them to know what they are doing.

-By finding customer service scripts that work well and creating a snippet in TextExpander, your team is set up with superpowers to save your customers’ days confidently.
+By finding customer service scripts that work well and creating a snippet in TextExpander, your team is set up with superpowers to save your customers’ days.

 Hi!
 Thanks for contacting TextExpander support.
 What can I help you with today?

 I can definitely understand why that’s frustrating.
 To reiterate, it sounds like the problem is [fill in].
 Is that correct?
 Or am I missing any details?

 Great question!
 I want to pull up your account details to check it out.
 Do you mind if I put you on a brief hold?
 This shouldn’t take longer than two minutes.